DrPlanner: Diagnosis and Repair of Motion Planners for Automated Vehicles Using Large Language Models: Evaluation

 \subsubsection{Measures of the Planned Trajectory}

-To evaluate the quality of the planned trajectory, we utilize the standardized objective function $J_{\text{SM1}}$ from CommonRoad~\cite[Sec.
-VI]{Althoff2017a}:

-where $\omega_A$, $\omega_{SA}$, $\omega_{SR}$, $\omega_{LC}$, $\omega_O$, and $\omega_V$ are the weights assigned to the respective objective components, and their values are listed in Tab.~\ref{tab:comparison_cost}.
-These components include the cost for acceleration ($J_A$), steering angle ($J_{SA}$), steering rate ($J_{SR}$), distance and orientation offset to the centerline of the road ($J_{LC}$ and $J_O$), and velocity offset ($J_V$).
-For the evaluation scenario in Fig.~\ref{fig:repaired_planner}, the target value of $J_{\text{SM1}}$ is extracted from the CommonRoad benchmark leaderboard\footnote{ \url{https://commonroad.in.tum.de/solutions/ranking}} and is $J_{\text{SM1}}^*=0.16$. \newcolumntype{P}[1]{>{ \arraybackslash}p{#1}}
+To evaluate the quality of the planned trajectory, we utilize the standardized objective function $J_{\text{SM1}}$\footnote{{The objective function can be adapted or replaced as needed.}} from CommonRoad~\cite[Sec.
+VI]{Althoff2017a}, which includes the cost for acceleration, steering angle, steering rate, distance and orientation offset to the centerline of the road, and velocity offset to the desired value. \newcolumntype{P}[1]{>{ \arraybackslash}p{#1}}